 "4th to 8th grade students were asked to search for possible projects, submit a proposal, and get approval from me or from the middle school science teacher," says Arlene, adding that some students used the Topic Selection Wizard at Science Buddies and some discovered projects searching by grade.
 "The ease of finding projects is a great feature—Topic Selection Wizard, browse by grade, project guides, and more," she notes.

-Science Buddies projects students at St. John the Baptist School selected include: A Magnifying Discovery, Art Bot, Pencil Resistors, Flippy, the Dancing Robot, Do Video Game Players Have Faster Reaction Times Than Non-Players?, Make a Robot Hand Using Drinking Straws, Building and Testing a Solar Oven, Satellite Science: How Does Speed Affect Orbiting Altitude?, Candy Chromatography, and Hacking the Air Gap.
+Science Buddies projects students at St. John the Baptist School selected include: Art Bot, Pencil Resistors, Flippy, the Dancing Robot, Do Video Game Players Have Faster Reaction Times Than Non-Players?, Make a Robot Hand Using Drinking Straws, Building and Testing a Solar Oven, Satellite Science: How Does Speed Affect Orbiting Altitude?, Candy Chromatography, and Hacking the Air Gap.

 The school's first STEM Fair was a success.
 The event was held on a Saturday, and Arlene admits that there was some concern over whether or not students would attend on a weekend.
 But the students showed up, and there was plenty of exciting STEM on display in the school's gymnasium.

 Outside of the STEM Fair, Arlene says she uses Science Buddies as a starting point for planning NGSS-aligned curriculum.
 "When we begin study on topics/concepts in grades K-5, I go to Science Buddies first to find activities, projects, or experiments aligned with the Next Generation Science Standards."